learnacha/monday/README.md

 - Follow monday.com design system Design System https://www.figma.com/community/file/1196675084194276928/Vibe-Desi gn-system-Ul-kit-(Community)
 - Create the components that are necessary for the login and signup pages (No need to implement all the components as in the design system)
 - Implement design system using Storybook as a separate reusable library
-- Create Storybook tests for component testing -- in progress
+- Create Storybook tests for component testing
 - Integrate design system into main project using any mono repo tools

 ## Testing